-Request for Approval of Appointment of Associate Instructors to Teach Upper Division Classes
+Request for Approval of Appointment of Associate In___ (AI) to Teach Upper Division Classes

-Appointment of Associate Instructors or AI's for upper division courses must first be approved by the Committee on Courses of Instruction.
+Appointment of AI's for upper division courses must first be approved by the Committee on Courses of Instruction.
 Requests for approval, in line with the statement above, must contain:

 - Certification that the student has advanced to candidacy for the PhD degree (or explanation for why an exception to this requirement is appropriate, which should be uploaded below).

 - Evidence that the student has previous teaching experience (including as a TA), and a summary of student evaluations from this experience.
 Please upload student evaluations arranged by course offering.

 - Certification that the student's dissertation advisor/major professor, and the chair of the department offering the course, have approved the request.
 Upload completed signature page below.